Ravi9550/Ravi9550/README.md

-# Hi there 👋 I'm Ravi Kumar Gupta
+# Hi there,  I'm Ravi ! 👋

 *"Empowering ideas through code and innovation."*